 The landing area directly in front of the green is no more than 15 feet wide, with sand traps scattered all along the right side of the fairway.
 On the front left of the green lies a huge bunker at least 30 yards deep.
 Deposit your shot in this trap, and it may take two shots to get out.

 Closing out the back nine, the 18th hole is another short par 4 (325 from the whites, 342 from the blues) with a marsh running through the middle of the fairway.
 Eagle Crest's picturesque finishing hole requires no more than a mid-iron off the tee, but demands accuracy from tee to green.
 This narrow fairway is once again lined by houses on the left and the environmental preserve on the right.

 The approach shot is made more difficult by a multi-level pond to the right of the green.
 This two-tiered green is a three-putt waiting to happen if you put your shot on the wrong part of the green.

-This magnificent course has something for golfers of all ability levels.
-Low handicappers will be challenged from the blue tees, and hackers will enjoy the well-kept fairways and smooth greens, assuming they can find their shots off the tee.
+This magnificent golf course has something for golfers of all ability levels.
+Low handicappers will be challenged from the blue tees, and hackers will enjoy the well kept fairways and smooth greens, assuming they can find their shots off the tee.
 Average golfers will leave Eagle Crest totally satisfied with their golfing experience.